meituan-longcat/LARYBench/README.md

 ---

 ## News
+- **[2026-04-21]** We release the general LAMs trained in ablation studies, [LAPA-DINOv3](https://huggingface.co/AGI-Eval/LAPA-DINOv3) and  [LAPA-DINOv2](https://huggingface.co/AGI-Eval/LAPA-DINOv2).
+Even though these models are still rough experimental prototypes, with clear flaws in both training data and methods, we’re sharing them anyway to help push latent action research forward together.
+Have fun~
 - **[2026-04-15]** We release partial training datasets due to the license limitation.
 - **[2026-04-13]** We release the code, text annotations, and partial validation datasets.
 Training datasets are coming soon.